kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - *Jedi Knight Robe*
   - *Nerve Amplifier Belt*
   - *Double-Bladed Lightsaber*
+- ***Optional:*** Use a [Menu Item Duplication](<../Techniques/Item Duplication#menu-duping>) to dupe the Nerve Amplifier Belt onto Carth
+  - This prevents Carth from being stunned on the Leviathan Bridge, making the escape from the Bridge more consistent
 - [Save Teleport](<../Techniques/Save Teleporting>) to the elevator to Bridge: 2

 ### Bridge